 In addition, the exchange of sincere gifts during Diwali these days has become a mandatory part of the celebration.
-Friends, family and colleagues share Diwali’s gifts as a gesture to show love and affection.
+Friends, family, and colleagues share Diwali gifts as a gesture to show love and affection.

 In addition, the special and great party with delicious food that necessarily includes different varieties of desserts is the special attraction of the occasion.

-As in Rama’s time, there were no cars to cover the distances of the road, so now people are curious to know the travel time that Rama, his wife Sita and his brother Lakshmana took when they returned to Ayodhya after defeating Ravana.
+As in Rama’s time, there were no cars to cover the distances on the road, so now people are curious to know the travel time that Rama, his wife Sita, and his brother Lakshmana took when they returned to Ayodhya after defeating Ravana.

 Why You Should Celebrate Diwali With Family and Friends

 Diwali festival is one of the most awaited Indian festivals.
 On a personal note, it is an occasion to ponder and overcome personal darkness and demons.
 Let light shine from within you, and let this light shine out into the world.
 Diwali festival dates back to ancient times and follows the lunar calendar.
 It is celebrated with great enthusiasm across India and abroad.